-The evaluation process for assessing each measure involved interaction with the Floodplain Management Committee technical committee and the Floodplain Management Committee itself Thus the proposed measures represent the considered opinion of both technical experts and local residents.
+The evaluation process for assessing each measure involved interaction with the Floodplain Management Committee, the Technical Sub-committee of the Floodplain Management Committee itself and the general public through the public consultation process.
+Thus the proposed measures represent the considered opinion of both technical experts and local residents.